-Survivor claims that gun was fired accidentally
+Survivor claims gun was fired accidentally

-Earlier this year, a very unusual murder trial was heard in the Victorian Supreme Court.
+In 2015, a very unusual murder trial was heard in the Victorian Supreme Court.
 The events unfolded when two men got into a fight and struggled over a gun.
 The gun went off and one of the men was shot in the head.
 The survivor claimed that that shot was fired by accident.

 The victim collapsed on the floor and the surviving man saw the body twitch and jerk.
 The record of the police interview with the surviving man sets out what happened next.